shundhammer/qdirstat/README.md

   - Added "Troubleshooting" section in this document.

+  - Cleanup actions that have an icon are now added to the tool bar.
+Right now, only some of the predefined actions have an icon.
+There is currently no way for the user to specify an icon for a cleanup action.

 - 2016-01-13 Added "move to trash", this time as a normal action in the "Edit" menu, the toolbar and the context menus.
 This is a real implementation of the